-For information regarding costs, housing, and application procedures for next fall’s seminar or any of the short-term seminars, see the ACM / Newberry webpage or call the ACM office at (312) 263-5000.
-Also see Past Seminars and Past Student Research Topics.
+For information regarding costs, housing, and application procedures for the Fall 2020 Seminar, see the ACM Newberry Seminar webpage or call the ACM office at (312) 263-5000.

 - “‘Justice’ for our ‘Red Children:’ White Perceptions of the Sauk and Meskwaki Nations in Literature and Academia from the Louisiana Purchase to the Present Day” – Thomas Teasdale, Grinnell College (ACM 2018)